 For many women, gathering up the courage to take a home pregnancy test is one of the most stressful experiences ever.
-The waiting period, particularly for women who want to fall pregnant, can be some of the longest minutes in her life.
 There is nothing more devastating than to take a test one day and have a positive result only to take a second test the following day and get a negative result.
 Since home pregnancy tests are 97% accurate, the question about whether or not the individual is in fact pregnant is a valid one.

 Chemical Pregnancies and Early Miscarriages